tom-bjorkholm/config_as_json/doc/protected_api.md

 def rocf_missing_value_provided(rocf_val_key: str) -> None
 ```

-Record that parsing supplied a default value for one key.
+Record that parsing supplied a compatibility value for one key.

 **Arguments**:

-- `rocf_val_key` - Key that was absent from input and received a default
+- `rocf_val_key` - Key that was absent from input and received a value
-  value during Reading an Old Configuration File (ROCF).
+  during Reading an Old Configuration File (ROCF).

 <a id="config_as_json.config_auto_change_hook.ConfigAutoChangeHook.old_path_moved"></a>